 After taking a screenshot, open the Screenshot Easy App and tap on “Stop Capture”.

 So, these are the two methods to take a screenshot in any restricted App.
 There is one more method.
-You can cast your Android screen to PC.
+You can cast your Android screen on a PC.
 And then, take a screenshot on PC.
 But, in banking Apps black screen appears.
 So, instead of casting downloading a dedicated screenshot App is worthy.
 Do download only if the Google Assistant feature doesn’t work.
+Alternatively, you can install Android Apps on Windows 11 PC.
 If you want to know the rooted device method, let me know in the comment section.